isabella232/cfee-eirini-storefront/frontend/README.md

-# CFEE Eirini Storefront frontend
+# CFEE Eirini Storefront Frontend
 A frontend shopping cart site using Node.js - the app is talking to the backend to fetch the shopping cart products.
 If the connection with the backend Cobol app is not set then no products will be displayed.

 # Deploy the app to CFEE